 For a summary of the first 100 days of the pandemic in Banff:

 The Town of Banff, Banff & Lake Louise Tourism (BLLT), Parks Canada, and Banff & Lake Louise Hospitality Association (BLLHA) created the Banff & Lake Louise Economic Task Force in May to deliver a phased plan to safely and effectively re-open the economy in Banff National Park, with five specific objectives.
 The task force reports positive steps in the work this summer to rebuild the economy during the COVID-19 pandemic, but believes more work is needed through the winter and beyond as the crisis presents significant risks to the communities.

 The Town of Banff conducted a public survey in August 2020 to compile opinions, impacts and expectations related to the COVID pandemic.
 Read the full report:

 The 100 and 200 blocks of Banff Avenue were closed to vehicle traffic in the summer of 2020 and 2021 to provide more space for pedestrians to practice physical distancing, and to help local businesses affected by the COVID-19 pandemic.

 Public health is the mandate of Alberta Health Services and the Province of Alberta.
-The Town of Banff is in daily contact with Alberta Health officials to provide support to the public health effort in Banff.
 The Town of Banff is responsible for ensuring essential services continue through an outbreak.

 Other activities of the Town of Banff in year 1 (2020) include, in reverse chronological order: